ohiofi/game-design-curriculum/README.md

 In most games, players do not possess full information.
 Some players possess private information (for example, hidden cards in a player's hand) or the game hides some information from all players (the murderer, weapon, and location in Clue).

+Imagine two options:
+ 1. The key is always behind door #3
+ 2. We randomly place the key behind door #1, #2, or #3

+Option 1 is interesting the first time, but it is an obvious, boring choice on subsequent plays.
+Option 2 is always interesting.

 The opposite is **perfect information**: Both players see all the game states and decisions.
 Each decision is made sequentially.
 Chess is an example of a game with perfect information.

 https://en.wikipedia.org/wiki/Perfect_information